ferus-web/ferus/BUILDING.md

 and Ferus will be built and installed to the result/ subdirectory. `nix profile install` can be used to install it to your home directory.

+## Compiling Ferus with a different windowing backend

+Ferus supports windy and glfw as two windowing backends.
+We hope that windy one day will have a working Wayland backend, but until then, glfw is the default.
+To force Ferus to use windy, go into the `nim.cfg` file and comment out the compile-time define `ferusUseGlfw`.

+## More compile-time flags for Ferus
+### --define:ferusInJail

+This will force all new processes to sandbox themselves appropriately.
+This is an unstable feature and will not be enabled by default until it is ready.
+It is much more secure than how Ferus currently works.

+### --define:ferusSandboxAttachStrace

+This exists for debugging the previously mentioned flag and adding more support for it.
+Ferus' child processes will be launched via `strace` if this flag is provided.

+### --define:ferusAddMangohudToRendererPrefix

+If provided, then Ferus' renderer will be started with `mangohud --dlsym`, providing a neat little overlay to see the framerate and other statistics.

+### --define:ferusJustWaitForConnection

+If provided, then Ferus' master spawner will not launch commands to summon new child processes itself, but wait for the user to type it out themselves.
+This is very useful for debugging the child processes, but gets annoying to do per-run fast.